HarshitDawar55/Machine_And_Deep_Learning/README.md

 2. Using PIP(Package Managed for Python)!

-	-Install python in your system.
+- Install python in your system.
  - Install pip in your system.
  - run command "pip install jupyter".